zniper/django-scraper/README.md

 **django-scraper** is a Django application which crawls and downloads online content following configurable instructions.

 * Extract content of given online websites/pages using XPath queries.
+* Process can be started from command line (~cron job) or inside Django code
 * Automatically browse and download content in related pages, with given depth.
 * Support metadata extract along with other content
 * Have content refinement rules and black words filtering